 Mathieu LeBlanc is a Partner in our Business Law Group in Québec City.
-He practices in the areas of mergers and acquisitions, as well as general commercial law, with a primary focus on the energy, infrastructure and industrial sectors.
+He practices in the areas of mergers and acquisitions, joint ventures and general corporate and commercial transactions, with a primary focus on the energy, infrastructure and industrial sectors.

-Mr. LeBlanc received his Bachelor's degree in civil law from the Université Laval in 2008 and was placed on the Honour Roll of the Law Faculty for the year 2008-2009.
-He also studied at the Bucerius Law School in Hamburg, Germany.
-Mr. LeBlanc was called to the Québec bar in 2009.
+He received his Bachelor's degree in civil law from the Université Laval in 2008 and was placed on the Honour Roll of the Law Faculty.
+He also studied at the Bucerius Law School in Hamburg, Germany and was called to the Québec bar in 2009.

-- Kruger Inc. in connection with Investissement Québec’s $190 million investment (equity and subordinated debt) to convert Kruger’s No 10 newsprint machine in Trois-Rivières to liner board production.
-The investment was made in a new entity which combined the assets of Kruger’s container board and packaging activities with assets in excess of $600 million;
+- Kruger Inc. in connection with Investissement Québec’s $190 million investment (equity and subordinated debt) to convert Kruger’s No 10 newsprint machine in Trois-Rivières to liner board production;

-- Aéroport de Québec Inc. in connection with a C$265 million bond issue to finance its expansion project;
+- Aéroport de Québec Inc. in connection with a $265 million bond issue to finance its expansion project;

 - Invenergy LLC in connection with a US$500 million investment by Caisse de dépôt et placement du Québec’s in 13 operating wind farms of Invenergy LLC in the United States and Canada;